A Murnaghan-Nakayama rule for Grothendieck polynomials of Grassmannian type: Introduction

-The classical Murnaghan-Nakayama rule plays an important role in the representation theory of symmetric groups.
+The classical Murnaghan--Nakayama rule plays an important role in the representation theory of symmetric groups.
 It gave a formula for the character table \cite{nakayama1940someII,nakayama1940someI,murnaghan1937characters}.
-For this reason, many extensions and generalizations of the classical Murnaghan-Nakayama rule were studied.
+Because of the classical story, many extensions and generalizations of the classical Murnaghan--Nakayama rule were studied.
 Indeed, a version for non-commutative symmetric functions is given by Fomin and Green in \cite{fomingreen1998} (it led to formulas for characters of representations associated with stable Schubert and Grothendieck polynomials).
-A skew version and its generalization of multiplication with quantum power sum function are given by \cite{konvalinka2012skew,assafmcnamara2011}.
-A version for noncommutative Schur functions can be found in \cite{tewari2016murnaghan}.
+A skew version and its generalization of multiplication with quantum power-sum function are given by \cite{konvalinka2012skew,assafmcnamara2011}.
+A version for non-commutative Schur functions can be found in \cite{tewari2016murnaghan}.
 A plethystic version is given by \cite{wildon2016combinatorial}.
-A version for loop Schur functions is given by \cite{ross2014loop} (it provides a fundamental step in the orbifold Gromov–Witten/Donaldson–Thomas correspondence in \cite{ross2013gerby}).
+A version for loop Schur functions is given by \cite{ross2014loop} (it provides a fundamental step in the orbifold Gromov--Witten/Donaldson--Thomas correspondence in \cite{ross2013gerby}).
 A version in the cohomology of an affine Grassmannian can be found in \cite{bandlow2011murnaghan}.
 An extended version of Schubert polynomials and the quantum cohomology of Grassmannians can be found in \cite{morrison2018two}.\\

 In this paper, we restrict our attention to the simplest complex flag variety: the Grassmann variety of $n$ dimensional subspaces of $\mathbb{C}^{n+m}$.
-The Grothendieck polynomials in this case are indexed by Grassmanian permutations \cite{buch2002littlewood}.
-Namely, let $\lambda=(\lambda_1, \dots, \lambda_n)$ be a partition of length at most n.
-The Grassmannian permutation $w_\lambda$ of descent $n$ is defined by $w_\lambda(i) = i +\lambda_{n+1-i}$ for $i \in [1,n]$ and $w_\lambda(i) < w_{\lambda}(i+1)$ for all $i \ne n$.
-Set $G_\lambda = \mathfrak{G}_{w_\lambda}$.
-There are several new formulas for $G_\lambda$, for example, in the terms of set-valued tableaux \cite{buch2002littlewood} or Jacobi-Trudy identity \cite{kirillov2016some}.
-We here recall the Weyl identity given by Ikeda and Naruse \cite{ikeda2014proof,ikedanaruse2013}.
-Namely,
+The operator-definition of $\mathfrak{G}_{w}$ reduces in the special case of Grassmannian permutations of descent $n$ to symmetric polynomials in $n$ variables indexed by partitions $\lambda$ with at most $n$ parts, commonly relabeled as $G_\lambda$ and called Grassmannian Grothendieck polynomials.
+These $G_\lambda$ are $K$-theoretic analogs of Schur functions, representing the $K$-theory of the Grassmannian variety of $n$ dimensional subspaces of $\mathbb{C}^{n+m}$.
+Like the Schur functions, they are given by a number of formulas (see Sect. \ref{Grothendieck_poly_Gr}).
+For example